The Importance of Therapeutic Quality

 Only the very highest quality gemstones can express their full range of potential healing properties.
 Gemstones that don't meet certain stringent requirements of color, clarity, purity, shape, and cut are not capable of transmitting therapeutic quality energy.
 They will have significantly less, if any, therapeutic effect.

 Indeed, poor quality gems can have detrimental effects on their users.
-The cracks, irregularities, dyes, or foreign matter commonly found in commercially available gems can seriously inhibit the flow of healing energy through a gemstone sphere.
+The dyes, or foreign matter commonly found in commercially available gems can seriously inhibit the flow of healing energy through a gemstone sphere.
 Irregularly cut spheres, nicks, and sloppy drill holes also distort the flow of a gemstone's energies.
-Irradiating gems to improve their appearance can even render them harmful when used on the human body.

 When people use nontherapeutic gemstones and expect them to be therapeutic, they are usually disappointed and often confused.
 And it's no wonder.
 Nontherapeutic gems cannot produce the positive changes that therapeutic-quality gemstones can initiate.
 Only gemstones that have been properly prepared and that meet all the criteria for therapeutic quality should be used for therapeutic purposes.

 The vast majority of commercially available gemstones are adulterated and visually "enhanced" via heat, dyes, irradiation, kerosene, and other toxic treatments.
 These treatments are used to make low-quality gems look more like high-quality gems.
 Unfortunately, these treatments render most gemstones therapeutically useless.